yanwei/yanwei.github.io/UUabc/guidance-of-student-member-center-for-ft/guidance-of-student-member-center-for-ft.md

     Date and time: December 3 at 4pm
 ```

+> Google Chrome is strongly recommended for the open course.

 ## Step 1: Get your account and password

 Check your email or ask Aaron UU to get the account and password for the training classroom.